zaaack/ELaunch/README.md

 > Custom config path: `~/.ELaunch/config.js`

-Plugins in default config are built-in plugins, you can overwrite them or add new plugin in custom config(`~/.ELaunch/config.js`), see [default config](app/config/config.default.js)
+Plugins in default config are built-in plugins, you can overwrite them or add new plugin in custom config(`~/.ELaunch/config.js`).
+After the program started, it would automatically merge custom config.js to config.default.js.
+If you want to use platform-specific config, you can add `linux/darwin/win32` fields in plugin config and them would be merged into plugin config according to `process.platform`.
+This works in command config too.
+See [default config](app/config/config.default.js).

 ## Usage